Separate names with a comma.

 Decided to do the mods myself instead of waiting for the F's.

 Pulled over 50mpg (calculated) on the last tank full.

 One of your coming projects could be (in my opinion) to change door sills to illuminated ones.

-I'm hoping that the EPA testing was performed with the 'performance' tyres Lexus sells the car with, along with warnings of possible 20k mileage.
-A more fuel economical tyre just might bring the CT up to Prius level economy except in driving where the higher Cd becomes the overriding factor.
+I'm hoping that the EPA testing was performed with the 'performance' tires Lexus sells the car with, along with warnings of possible 20k mileage.
+A more fuel economical tire just might bring the CT up to Prius level economy except in driving where the higher Cd becomes the overriding factor.

 As you can see in my signature, my real mileage (indicated though) easily surpass EPA sticker, more easily than with my former Prius (same driving habits).